 - G&T Reading Scheme.
 There is a range of books available in the library that pupils will be encouraged to read; both fiction and nonfiction.
-Pupils also have suggested reading lists in their exercise books and suitable books or chapters are recommended to accompany work being covered in lessons at given times.

 - Lower school STEM events run by STEM ambassadors from Innovia, both in school and at the Research & Development centre at the factory.